 Game Day Protocol

-The Referee crew is to arrive at the field at least 30 minutes before each game’s scheduled kick-off time, the time listed on MSL.
+The Referee crew is to arrive at the field at least 30 minutes before each game’s scheduled kick-off time.
+The time listed on the Game Details in Sportlynx.
 The League strives to keep all the games on schedule throughout the day.

 Upon arrival, the Ref crew usually meets behind one of the goals.